anu3101/E-Commerce_Data_Scraping_and_Analysis/README.md

-# E-Commerce Product Data Scraping and Analysis<BR>
+# E-Commerce Product Data Collection and Analysis<BR>

 # Objective: <BR>
-Conducted a thorough market analysis of major E-Commerce products in the Indian markets to analyse cost, specifications and reviews of products. <BR>
+Conducted a thorough market analysis of E-Commerce product Phones and Tablets in the Indian markets to analyse cost, specifications and reviews of products. <BR>

 # Tools & Technologies:
 Programming Languages: Python <BR>